frnmst/kalliope-docker/README.rst

 -------

 - Debian-based distros are not your daily GNU/Linux distributions.
-- Deploy Kalliope in a matter of minutes.
+- Deploy Kalliope in a matter of minutes with all your resources, such as neurons, stt and tts engines already configured.

 How to
 ------